dalbertsson/fr24/README.md

 -   Run "php artisan key:generate"
 -   Run "php artisan migrate --seed"

 `NOTE` After successfully running the migration, you will have 3 "dummy" client accounts to test with.
 The API-tokens for these will be visible in the terminal.
-Use these api-tokens in the Bearer tokens in the Authorization header to access the API.
+Use these api-tokens as Bearer tokens in the Authorization header to access the API.

 Then simply run `php artisan serve` to start up the app.